makerdao/community/governance/polls/Proposal - Change the Stability Fee Structure - May 18 2020.md

 2. The individual `Stability Fee` parameters will be calculated by the formula `Stability Fee = max(Base Rate + Risk Premium, 0%)`.
 3. The `Base Rate` will be initialized to 0%.
 The `Risk Premium` of each collateral will be initialized to its `Stability Fee`.
 4. The `Risk Premium` of any collateral type can be adjusted by initiating a governance poll.
 5. The lowest value of `Base Rate` will either be 0% or no lower bound depending on the result of this poll.
-The implications of this are dicussed in the thread.
+The implications of this are discussed in the thread.
 6. The `Dai Savings Rate Spread` calculation will use the `Base Rate` to determine the Dai Savings Rate value in the same way it is currently offset from the `Dai Stability Fee`.

 ## Next Steps